Varicose veins do not always need treatment. If your varicose veins are not causing you discomfort, you may not need to have treatment.

 - elevating the affected area when resting

-Compression stockings aren't suitable for everyone.
-Before these can be recommended for you, you'll need to have a special test called a Doppler investigation to check your blood circulation.
+Compression stockings are not suitable for everyone.
+Before these can be recommended for you, you'll need to have a test called a Doppler investigation to check your blood circulation.

 Compression stockings are specially designed to steadily squeeze your legs to improve circulation.
 They're often tightest at the ankle and get gradually looser as they go further up your leg.
 This encourages blood to flow upwards towards your heart.